Mahin556/K8S-artifects/1-CKA-Certification-Course-2025/Day 22-Pod Termination, Restart Policy, Image Pull Policy, Lifecycle, Errors/README.md

 #### **4. Failed**
 - **What it means:**
   The Pod lifecycle has ended, but one or more containers have failed (exited with **non-zero** exit codes).
-  - This phase is also terminal, meaning the Pod won't restart (restartPolicy=Never) unless recreated by a controller.
+  - This phase is also terminal, meaning the Pod won't restart (restartPolicy=Never) unless recreated by a controller(in case `crashLoopBackOff`).

 ---